-A healthy and satisfying vegan Black Bean Quinoa Chili with smoky chipotle.
-This easy plant-based meal is so comforting on chilly days, and each bowl has about 16 grams protein!
+A nourishing, warming Black Bean Quinoa Chili recipe with smoky chipotle!
+This easy plant-based meal is so comforting on chilly days.
+Plus each bowl has about 16 grams protein!
 (Vegan, gluten-free, oil-free.)

-It's like a hug in a bowl and wonderfully nourishing on a cold day.
+This smoky black bean quinoa chili is like a hug in a bowl!
+It's so warm, satisfying, and nourishing on a chilly day.

-Plus it's simple to prepare.
-The combination of black beans and quinoa makes it feel extra hearty and comforting.
+Plus it's made with healthy plant-based ingredients and so simple to prepare.
+The combination of both black beans and quinoa makes it feel extra hearty and comforting!

-For this recipe you will combine and simmer in a stockpot on the stove:
+For this recipe you'll simmer in a stockpot on the stove:

 - Yellow onion: Or sweet onion or white onion works great too.

-- Fresh garlic cloves: Or substitute with dried garlic powder if needed.
+- Fresh garlic cloves: I like the taste of fresh, but you can substitute with dried garlic powder if needed.

 - Chipotles in adobo sauce: See more details and tips on this below!